Radiological Scanner

 Once the patient has been discharged, a dosimetric control is carried out periodically to monitor and verify that, due to its low doses of gamma radiation, the patient can live with his family and the rest of the population.

-Examples of radiation therapy treatments
+Examples of treatments

 Teletherapy is a radiotherapy nuclear medicine technique in which the radioactive source is not in direct contact with the tumor being treated.

-Objective of treatment by teletherapy
+Objective of treatment through teletherapy

 There are different nuclear medicine treatments through teletherapy focused on achieving different objectives: